Craig-UK/portfolio/dev_blog_posts/promptopia-full-stack-next-app.md

 ***PLEASE NOTE: PLEASE DO NOT ATTEMPT TO LOGIN TO THIS WEB APPLICATION WITH YOUR GOOGLE ACCOUNT***

-This is a NextJS React website developed using the "Next.js 13 Full Course 2023 | Build and Deploy a Full Stack App Using the Official React Framework" tutorial by JavaScript Mastery.
+This is a NextJS React web application developed using the "Next.js 13 Full Course 2023 | Build and Deploy a Full Stack App Using the Official React Framework" tutorial by JavaScript Mastery.

 I've built a project that allows users to share useful prompts that other users can use when using AI tools such as ChatGPT, etc.